 - 1. The World Meteorological Organization (WMO) is committed to the promotion, coordinating and support of implementation of ICTs for improving global, regional and national production, exchange and distribution of information, forecasts and warnings on weather, climate, and water. - 2.
 Underpinning the delivery of information to the public, businesses and governments are the ICT systems that collect weather, climate and water information from around the globe and that support the production of analyses and forecasts.
 WMO has continued to develop its WMO Information System that allows and facilitate wider accessibility to this information.
 WIS provides greater visibility of the information that is available and allows users to access information either on demand or through routine delivery when it is updated. - 3.
-A closer attention is being made on improving climate data related technology and systems, to allow the availability of high quality and long term climate data from all sources that can be made ready for climate change monitoring, climate prediction and climate services.
+A progress has been made on improving climate data related technology and systems, to allow the availability of high quality and long term climate data from all sources that can be made ready for climate change monitoring, climate prediction and climate services.
 In addition to improving climate change monitoring and related applications, an emphasis is being made to link these efforts with the data needs of the four priority areas of the Global Framework for Climate Services: Agriculture and food security, Water, Disaster Risk Reduction and Health.
+Work on the establishment of a High Quality Global Data Management Framework for Climate is progressing.
+Investement has been made in Burkina Faso, Mali and Niger for modernising data infrastructure with improved data management facilities as part of a programme for enhancing operational capabilities and skills within developing and least developed countries.
+Within Climate Resilience and Early Warning System initiative (CREWS) which was set up in Paris at the occasion of COP21, WMO has been given the responsibility to develop capabilities of number of countries to support their capacity in early warnings, including enhancing the basic systems for collecting, managing and analysis of weather and climate information and predictions.

-Work on the establishment of a High Quality Global Data Management Framework for Climate was launched in September 2015, with the purpose of modernising data infrastructure with improved regulatory framework, and enhancing operational capabilities and skills within developing and least developed countries. - 4.
-The successful development of the Severe Weather Forecasting Demonstration Project is continuing to evolve in five geographical regions, with one mature project reaching a "continuing development" stage, while four others continue in either demonstration stage or in planning.
+4. The successful development of the Severe Weather Forecasting Demonstration Project is continuing to evolve in five geographical regions, with one mature project reaching a "continuing development" stage, while four others continue in either demonstration stage or in planning.
 Additional projects are also in consideration.
 The organization and techniques developed in this project allow decision makers in countries with less developed infrastructure to take advantage of meteorological analyses and predictions generated around the world, thereby reducing the impact on life and property of severe weather events.
-Key priorities and future plans of the project include the transitioning of existing SWFDP regional projects into sustainable Severe Weather Forecasting Operations and the establishment of the SWFDP service in further geographical areas (i.e. to make the techniques available to more regions of the world). - 5.
-The World Weather Information Service that provides public access to authoritative weather information for cities throughout the world has been available for three years and is undergoing a review.
+Key priorities and future plans of the project include the transitioning of existing SWFDP regional projects into sustainable Severe Weather Forecasting Operations and the establishment of the SWFDP service in further geographical areas (i.e. to make the techniques available to more regions of the world).
+5. The World Weather Information Service that provides public access to authoritative weather information for cities throughout the world has been updated to allow the public to subscribe to their cities of interest via the web allowing easier access to authoritative forecast and climate information from national weather services (http://dcpc.worldweather.org/).
 ICTs are being harnessed by government weather organizations around the world to improve the services they offer to citizens.
 An example service in Uganda where fishermen on Lake Victoria are sent weather warnings by SMS in a service designed to reduce loss of life that is now being extended to neighbouring countries.